hamitsehjal/Data-Structures-Algorithms/System-Design/Load Balancers.md

 - **Use GSLB + low TTL** for basic resilience
 -   **Combine with smart clients** (that can retry or use backup URLs/IPs)
 - Or use **Anycast-based routing** (Cloudflare, AWS Global Accelerator) for fastest response

-5. Keep **server-side health checks** in the GSLB to prevent serving dead IPs to new users You touched on health checks - how would you design a health check system that can distinguish between a temporary overload vs a genuine server failure?
+- Keep **server-side health checks** in the GSLB to prevent serving dead IPs to new users

+2. how would you design a health check system that can distinguish between a temporary overload vs a genuine server failure?
 What's your backoff strategy?

+- You'd typically use multiple signals - response time percentiles, error rates, and custom health endpoints.
+Implement exponential backoff for failed nodes and gradual traffic increase when they recover.

-4. If you're using weighted round-robin and one of your high-weight servers starts responding slowly (but not failing health checks), how would your load balancer adapt?
+3. If you're using weighted round-robin and one of your high-weight servers starts responding slowly (but not failing health checks), how would your load balancer adapt?
+- Modern LBs use real-time metrics like response time moving averages to dynamically adjust weights, not just binary up/down states.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU0NDE4MDk0OCwtOTA0OTg3MjgwLC0zMT
-E0MzczNzQsLTUzNjc3ODA3NSwtODc2ODU1MDcwLDExODAyODgz
-MDRdfQ==
+eyJoaXN0b3J5IjpbLTE1OTA1NTYsLTkwNDk4NzI4MCwtMzExND
+M3Mzc0LC01MzY3NzgwNzUsLTg3Njg1NTA3MCwxMTgwMjg4MzA0
+XX0=
 -->